Where to start creating a Terminal Emulator from scratch

 - ECMA-48, Control Functions for Coded Character Sets, (ISO/IEC 6429)

 The takeaway is that, XTerm may be bad-ass, but you don’t need “most” of it to create something that’s very useful.
 Even better, you can use XTerms list of control sequences as a todo list of things to implement.
-Even better, if you want to create something that is functional enough to use Vim & Emacs in, then all you need is VT100(ish).
+If you want to create something that is just functional enough to use Vim & Emacs in, then all you need is VT100(ish).

 Some Example Projects whose source you can explore

-black-screen looks like a promising step into the future for terminal emulators / interactive shells.
+hyper (GitHub here) looks like a promising step into the future for terminal emulators / interactive shells.
 It’s a node.js app with an Electron front end.
-It doesn’t have full VT100 support yet, but it’s pretty usable at this point.
-I would note that it’s creator uses ZSH so support for Bash aliases is still coming.
 Because its UI is html, the possibilities open to it are pretty limitless.
 The things that TermKit promised us back in 2011 can finally be realized with this, or some clone / descendent of it.

-iTerm 2 is arguably the best OS X terminal emulator available, and fortunately for you, it’s GPL Licensed and written in Objective-C.The source code is here on Github
+iTerm 2 is arguably the best OS X terminal emulator available.
+It’s written in Objective-C.The source code is here on Github

 There’s Terminal.py which is a terminal emulator written in pure python.
 Being Python I suspect its source code would be a bit easier to wrap your head around (less low level stuff to deal with relative to an Obj-c codebase).
 It claims to support XTerm emulation, but I can’t say how much of xterm it actually emulates.